kdshea/SEI-Project-1-Tetris/README.md

 * x Prevent default behavior of space bar clicking on buttons

-* Hover effects for buttons?
+* x Hover and active effects for buttons

 * Add more comments/explanations in JS code